Plutonium: extraction and characteristics

 Melting point

-912.5 K (639 ° C)
+912.5 K (639 °C)

 Boiling point

-3505 K (3232 ° C)
+3505 K (3232 °C)

 Plutonium-239 and other isotopes

-Another important isotope is plutonium-238 which is used in heat sources for space applications, thermoelectric heat generators and has been used in cardiac pacemakers.
+Another important isotope is plutonium-238, which is used in heat sources for space applications, thermoelectric heat generators, and has been used in cardiac pacemakers.

 • Nuclear fuel for nuclear power plants.

-Management of recovered plutonium in nuclear reactors
+Management of plutonium recovered from nuclear reactors

 MOX fuel can replace enriched uranium fuel in light water nuclear reactors.

-Health Effects of Plutonium
+Health effects of plutonium

-Once plutonium has entered the body, it remains for a long time.
+Once plutonium has entered the body it remains for a long time.

 Author: